Amrit Velā

-In the SPGC Sikh Rehat Maryada it is written to arise in the Amrit Velā, bath, and meditate on the divine Naam (through Simran and Naam Japna).
+In the SGPC Sikh Rehat Maryada it is written to arise in the Amrit Velā, bathe, and meditate on the divine Naam (through Simran and Naam Japna).
 Here, Amrit Vela is defined as "three hours before the dawn".
 Sikhs recite their morning Nitnem during Amrit vela.
-Traditionally after Nitnem Sikhs meet with the Sangat (congregation) to recite Asa di Var.
+Traditionally after Nitnem Sikhs meet with the Sangat (congregation) to recite Asa ki Var.